-For optimal KILR ADCC assay performance, it is recommended to use target cells that have been cultured in AssayComplete Cell Culture Reagent without selection antibiotics for at least 48 hours.
-It is important to always maintain constant antibiotic selection pressure on a stock culture of KILR target cells, to maintain expression of the KILR Reporter Protein.
-Therefore, set up two culture flasks, one for preparing cells for the assay, which will be in culture medium without selection antibiotics; and a second flask to maintain the stock culture of cells in AssayComplete Cell Culture Reagent supplemented with appropriate selection antibiotics.
+For optimal KILR ADCC assay performance, target cells should be grown in AssayComplete Cell Culture Reagent in the absence of selection antibiotics for at least 48 hours prior to use in the ADCC assay.
+However, it is important to always maintain a stock culture of KILR target cells under antibiotic selection pressure to ensure stable expression of the KILR Reporter Protein.
+Therefore, set up two culture flasks, one used for preparing cells for the assay, which will be in culture medium without selection antibiotics; and a second flask to maintain the stock culture of cells in AssayComplete Cell Culture Reagent supplemented with appropriate selection antibiotics.
+Transfer the flask to a tissue culture incubator at 37° C and 5% CO2.